matus-m/maven-monitor-extension/README.md

 * `maven-monitor.debug` - when true, additional info will be printed to console, including report payload
 * `maven-monitor.reportApiEnabled` - when true, the report will be sent to remote API, default `false`
 * `maven-monitor.reportApiUrl` - if `reportApiEnabled`: report collector API URL.
 The extension will send the report via HTTP POST to `${maven-monitor.reportApiUrl}/api/projectReports/`.
 Default  `http://localhost:3000`
+* `maven-monitor.reportApiAuth` - value of `Authorization` header that should be sent with the HTTP request to report API.
+Default  `null`
 * `maven-monitor.anonymous` - when true, the current username(system property `user.name`) will be included in report `client` field.
 When false, the extension will sent a UUID instead and stores it in a file `~/.mvn-monitor-id`.
 That way you can still find all your reports (using `where client=you_uuid` filter) even if they are anonymous.
 * `maven-monitor.ignoreGoals` - comma separate list of maven goals, which when active, will disable the extension
 * `maven-monitor.disabled` - when true, the extension will not be active (e.g. when you want to disable the extension per project)